-Amidst the new resolution in the beginning of 2018, in 2018 April, I decided to enrol the Design sprint online course in Udacity and learned it at night when there is absent of people, distractions and all the things happening around me…
+Amidst the new resolution at the beginning of 2018, in 2018 April, I decided to enroll the Design sprint online course in Udacity and learned it at night when there is absent of people, distractions and all the things happening around me.

-The thing I like learning online course from Udacity is that the compulsory online exercises forces me to get into the real practice and learn new concept by experience and doing it with my own hand.
+The thing I like learning online course from Udacity is that the compulsory online exercises force me to get into the real practice and learn a new concept by experience and doing it with my own hand.

 But since the exercise set by the course is not the real problem that I encounter so somehow the impression of learning doesn’t really stick much into my head as if I solve the real business or personal problem that I encountered.

 After completing the online course, there is a HUGE temptation to get the problem solved immediately.
 There is a HUGE temptation jumping on setting up a newsprint question and then immediately doing the design work.
 And then I realized I am wrong after someone found out what I was attempting to try.